How to Hire a Personal Assistant

 Helping Hand

 Does the term Personal Assistant feel fancy-pants and out of reach?
-Do you think that having a House Manager is overkill to help you work in your line of genius?
+Do you think having a House Manager is overkill to help you work in your line?

-If you said yes to either, I’m writing to help you realize not only can you wear department-store or athletic pants to hire assistance, but the investment can be a higher return when it comes to your health, happiness, business, and relationships.
+If you said yes to either, I’m writing to help you realize not only can you wear department-store or athletic pants to hire assistance, but the investment can be a higher return for your health, happiness, business, and relationships.
 I often coach business owners on all things virtual assistant –how to hire, interview, onboard, and delegate.
-Sometimes that’s a struggle for people to admit they need one or to give up the tasks that they think only they can do.
+Sometimes that’s a struggle for people to admit they need one or to give up the tasks they think only they can do.
 Personal Assistants or House Managers are an even harder sell, but having one can be life-changing.

 Personal Assistant